 Key person: The key person approach is aimed at enabling and supporting close attachments between children and practitioners.
 Attachment provides a sense of security so that children can become confident, independent and capable young learners.
 Their role is to meet the needs of each child in their care and respond sensitively to their feelings, talking to the parents and working in partnership with them.
-They will of course work in close partnership with the class teaching assistant and both the Headteacher and Deputy Head Teacher.
+They will of course work in close partnership with the class teaching assistant and The Leadership Team.